Nourakab/aircall-app/README.md

 Call details displayed when the call is clicked

 Inbox tab: A subset of calls (e.g., missed or answered calls) based on specific criteria.
 We'll ensure that Owner 1 sees calls from/to 1, Owner 2 sees calls from/to 2, Owner 3 sees calls from/to 4, and Admin sees all calls except archived ones.

 All Calls tab: All calls, both active and archived.
 It displays the call direction - inbound or outbound call depending on the icon used.
 It displays the call if it was missed or answered depending on the icon used.

-Archived: Display only archived calls with an option to unarchive all calls.
+Archived tab: Display only archived calls with an option to unarchive all calls.

 ## Setup Instructions